-Credible research finds that strong family support during and following a loved one’s incarceration is crucial to their successful community reentry and family reunification.
-The goal of the conference is to strengthen the prison family and promote successful reentry and reunification, ultimately reducing the recidivism rate in the country.
-To that end, the National Prisoner’s Family Conference provides critical connections and information to improve the quality of life for the entire prison family and offers ample networking opportunities with those from across the country serving the prisoner and their family.
+Credible research finds that strong family support during and following a loved one’s incarceration is crucial to the prisoner’s successful community reentry and family reunification.
+The conference goal is to strengthen the prison family and promote successful reentry and reunification, ultimately reducing the recidivism rate in the country.
+To that end, the National Prisoner’s Family Conference provides critical connections and information to improve the quality of life for the entire prison family and offers ample networking opportunities with those from across the country serving prisoners and their families.

-To provide a forum to improve the quality of life for the prison family through increased awareness, education and networking promoting positive relationships that reduce risks created by the incarceration of a loved one.
+To improve the quality of life for the prison family through increased awareness, education, networking and support promoting positive relationships that lessen the traumatic impact and reduce risks resulting from the incarceration of a loved one.

 For Those Who Care and Wish to DO More

-Thank you for visiting the Prisoner’s Family Conference website.
 The family is the greatest resource for prisoners.
-Credible research indicates strong family support during and following incarceration is crucial to the successful community re-entry of prisoners.
-Therefore, this conference seeks to strengthen the prison family and its relationship with the criminal justice system by bringing together those from across the country with a sincere desire to improve the quality of life of those touched by the incarceration of a loved one.
+Credible research indicates strong family support during and following incarceration is crucial to prisoners’ successful community re-entry and family reunification.
+The conference provides powerful resources for strengthening the prison family and improving its relationship with the criminal justice system by bringing together those from across the country with a sincere desire to improve the quality of life of those touched by the incarceration of a loved one.

-Through no fault of their own prison families are inadvertent secondary victims of crimes, yet historically they have received little, if any attention and typically drift off into the proverbial woodwork to suffer alone in silence as a hidden population.
-For far too long the prison family has remained an invisible, yet growing sub-culture in our society.
-Perhaps the wife of one California prisoner explained this best when she wrote:
+In reality, families are secondary victims of crimes, yet historically they have received little, if any attention.
+As a result they typically withdraw and isolate from the mainstream community, suffering alone in silence as a hidden population.
+For far too long the prison family has remained an invisible, growing sub-culture in our society often shunned with as much disdain as the prisoner.

 The Prisoner’s Family Conferences offers those with genuine concerns for prisoners and their families an opportunity to unite, to educate the uninformed; to build best practices programs; to improve relations with the criminal justice system and to advocate on behalf of the prison family.
 Together we will encourage one another and we will generate a much greater impact than we ever would by going the course alone.

-There is still much more we can accomplish—together.
 We hope you will join us at the next Prisoner’s Family Conference.
-Become part of the solution.
-We promise you will be enriched by doing so.
+We promise you will be enriched by the experience.